 Toy photography is a fun genre that touches on so many other parts of the photography world.
-I’ve discovered that the skills you learn while photography toys transfers to your other photo interests.
+I’ve discovered that skills learned while photographing toys transfer to your other photo areas.
 These might include macro, still life, nature, and portraiture.
-Toys are also great subjects to practice lighting and portraiture with since they are infinitely patient.
+Toys are the perfect subject to practice lighting and portraiture with since they are infinitely patient.

 All my workshops are presented via Zoom and limited in size to allow for plenty of sharing and questions.
-I strive to create a supportive, safe and fun atmosphere.
-Everyone learns by sharing and having fun together.
+I strive to create a supportive and safe atmosphere.
+We learn by sharing and having fun together.
 These are truly transformative workshops!

 If you’re curious about toy photography or just starting on your toy photography journey, this is the workshop for you!
 This six-week workshop will cover all the basics of toy photography.
 We will discuss everything from the history of toy photography, where to source toys, and all the major skills to create dynamic scenes.
 Each week we will share the photos created using skills learned in the previous week.

 When you’ve completed this course you will have a strong understanding of all the current techniques being used to make toys fly, create practical effects of all kinds and how to light indoor and outdoor scenes.
 One private mentoring session is included with this workshop.
-More details can be found here and sign up can be found here!
+More details can be found here.

-Creating with Intention is a 12-week workshop that looks at where ideas come from.
+The Idea Factory is a 12-week workshop that looks at where ideas come from.
 Each week participants will be challenged to create an image from one of the weeks prompts.
 As a group we will explore different ideas around toy photography.
 These include recreating famous artwork, pop culture mash-ups, self portraiture, two image stories and mythology.
 We will learn to create work that has multiple layers and meaning.
 Each week participants will be invited to share images they create including a behind the scenes look at the set-up.
-By sharing the thought process, obstacles and successes behind each image we will expand opportunities for learning.
+By sharing the thought process, obstacles and successes behind each image we expand our learning opportunities.

-This workshop is perfect for anyone looking to give direction to their toy photography, who is new to the genre or maybe stuck and needs a gentle push to get going again.
-For more details about topics covered, cost and start date, please check here.
+This workshop is perfect for anyone looking to strengthen their storytelling skills, who is new to the genre or needs a creativity boost.
+For more details about this workshop, please check here.